A short story about Tenney Park and the Tenney-Lapham neighborhood, told by Thomas Schmidt, Jean Huxmann, Steve Huxmann, and Nancy Daly.

 Interviewer: There was just plenty of kids—

-So it – it really expanded and so for the first three years I believe we had room 112 and then we were able to expand into room 110 which had joined it.
+So it – it really expanded and so for the first three years I believe we had room 112 and then we were able to expand into room 110 which ad joined it.
 There was a small little office, storage unit, in between.
 And we were able to expand to that room.

 And Tom and everybody came back again, built another structure.
 We had a little riding ring and a tower and a big sort of pillow pit and playhouse area so a variety of things built that and that was the space for our infant toddler program.
 Actually not infants, but for our toddler program.
 So we a two year old class for the first time and all the toddler time program and parent-child program happened in that room as well.
-So I believe again we started out as just mornings there and then the next year we added an afternoon class of three year olds.
+So again, I believe we started out as just mornings there and then the next year we added an afternoon class of three year olds.

 Narrator 1: You should talk about the chairs.
 The chairs that were built.